 TAL has agreed with the Trustee not to issue any Policy when a member has not provided their TFN to the Trustee as part of their TAL Super membership application.
-Your TFN will only be used for lawful purposes and may only be disclosed as permitted by the applicable laws.
-The purposes for which TAL and the Trustee can use your TFN may change in the future as a result of law changes.
+The Trustee is authorised to collect, use and disclose your TFN under SIS.